bgamari/ghc-wiki-import/commentary/compiler/hsc-main.md

   - The **float-out** and **float-in** transformations, which move let-bindings outwards and inwards respectively.
 See [
     Let-floating: moving bindings to give faster programs (ICFP '96)](http://research.microsoft.com/%7Esimonpj/papers/float.ps.gz).

   - The **strictness analyser**.
-This actually comprises two passes: the **analayser** itself and the **worker/wrapper** transformation that uses the results of the analysis to transform the program.
+This actually comprises two passes: the **analyser** itself and the **worker/wrapper** transformation that uses the results of the analysis to transform the program.
 The same analyser also does [
     Constructed Product Result analysis](http://research.microsoft.com/%7Esimonpj/Papers/cpr/index.htm).

   - The **liberate-case** transformation.